cpitkin/amzn-watchlist-price-check/README.md

 Actual book price: $2.99
 Max Price value: 2

 The above example will return any book that is $2.99 or lower.
+I may update this in the future to allow for cents.

 ## Output